KNOWLEDGE BASE Data Protection Regulations In the UK

 What are the risks of noncompliance?

 The Information Commissioner’s Office is tasked with the enforcement of the PECR.
 Enforcement can be in the form of a notice to compel an organisation to come into compliance with the PECR and failure to comply with this notice can be a criminal offense.
-The ICO can also impose monetary penalties in its discretion up to £500,000.
+The ICO can impose fines of up to £17.5 million or 4% of global annual turnover, whichever is higher, for serious PECR breaches.
 The ICO cookie enforcement information can be found on the ICO website.

 KNOWLEDGE BASE Data Protection Regulations In the UK